 What is this test?

-This test measures the level of triiodothyronine (T-3) in your blood.
-T-3 is a type of hormone made by your thyroid gland.
+This blood test measures the level of the hormone triiodothyronine (T3) in your blood.

 Why do I need this test?